 If you wanted to paint your walls off-white, which is a slightly darker shade, you would choose a base with perhaps twenty percent TiO2.

-You get the idea, less TiO2 means the shade gets darker, while more TiO2 means the shade gets whiter.
+You get the idea, that less TiO2 means the shade gets darker, while more TiO2 means the shade gets whiter.

 Now we give a simple explanation...